lunduniversity/introprog-scalalib/README.md

 ## How to use introprog-scalalib
 ### Using sbt

-If you have the [Scala Build Tool](https://www.scala-sbt.org/download.html) version 1.5.2 or later then you can put this text in a file called `build.sbt`
+If you have the [Scala Build Tool](https://www.scala-sbt.org/download.html) version 1.5.2 or later then put this text in a file called `build.sbt`
 ```
 scalaVersion := "3.0.0"
 libraryDependencies += "se.lth.cs" %% "introprog" % "1.1.5"
 ```

-If you are on Scala 2.13.x or 2.12.x then you need to use the old version `"1.1.4"` of introprog.

 When you run `sbt` in terminal the `introprog` package is automatically downloaded and made available on your classpath.
 You can do things like: